 Now, you’re probably not going to like this because you’ve just spent time creating your budget, but your next step is to look at ways of reducing your costs.
 So, once you’ve finished, you’ll probably need to adjust your budget again.

-But doing it this way means that you have a list of all your bills right in front of you, so none will be overlooked.
+But doing it this way means you have a list of all your bills right before you, so none will be overlooked.
 Take a look to see if you’re tied into any contracts or if you’re free to leave.
 If you are, you can either look for a better deal with a new provider or negotiate with your current one.
 Even if you only save £1 per month, this is still something you can put towards becoming a millionaire.

 You also need to consider changing your lifestyle habits.
 And I’m talking about small changes here, not major ones that mean you have to live off beans for the rest of your life… although that would help.